MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/errors/errors.md

 ![A run time error.](../media/errors/run-time-error.png)

-When any action throws an error, the platform displays an error icon next to it and a pop-up pane with relevant error information.
+When an action throws an error, the platform displays an error icon next to it and a pop-up pane with relevant error information.

 The **Errors** pane is split into three columns: